adlnet/xAPI-Spec/xAPI.md

 <a name="AppendixA"/>
 ## Appendix A: Bookmarklet

-xAPI enables using an "I learned this" bookmarklet to self-report learning.
+An xAPI Bookmarklet enables individual user tracking with base authentication.
+Examples could be an "I think this", “I learned this”, “I like this”, or “I don’t like this” statement that allows self-reporting.
 The following is an example of such a bookmarklet, and the statement that this bookmarklet would send if used on the page: http://adlnet.gov/xapi.

-The bookmarklet would be provided by the LRS to track to, for a specific user.
+The bookmarklet MAY be provided by the LRS to track a specific user for behavior analytics.

-Therefore the LRS URL, authentication, and actor information is hard coded in the bookmarklet.
-Note that since the authorization token must be included in the bookmarklet, the LRS should provide a token with limited privileges, ideally only enabling the storage of self-reported learning statements.
+Therefore the LRS URL, authentication, and actor information is hard coded into the bookmarklet.
+Note that since the authorization token must be included in the bookmarklet, the LRS should provide a token with limited privileges, Ideally the token should enable the storage of self-reported learning statements only.

-The UUID generation is only necessary since the PUT method is being used, if a statement is POSTed without an ID the LRS will generate it.
+The UUID SHOULD be included as part of the bookmarklet PUT statement.
+If a statement is POSTed without a UUID, the LRS MUST generate one.

 In order to allow cross-domain reporting of statements, a browser that supports the "Access-Control-Allow-Origin" and "Access-Control-Allow-Methods" headers